bantayehuf/repibox-react-app/README.md

 Make sure CROSS-Origin policy of your browser is disabled.

 # Remaining TODO items
-1. Progress simulation spinner in not showing on user search items.
+1. Progress simulation spinner is not showing on user searching items.

 # Things that I could improve or fix if I had more time
 1. Make website has more responsive, interactive, atractive.